frankcolaco/DataStructures/README.md

 # DataStructures
-This Repository will have programs to understand Data structures in java
+This Repository will have programs to understand Data structures in java with notes.

 1. **Stack**:
    Stack is a LIFO Data structure